 And The Pig for lunch

 From what I can gather Brockenhurst is the epicentre of the New Forest.
-It’s here where one of the best restaurants in the area is, The Pig.
+It’s here where one of the best restaurants in the New Forest is, The Pig.

 The building was stunning.
 A grand house with a fancy restaurant – you need to book – or you can just eat flatbreads on the terrace or by the fire without a reservation.
 Which was exactly the option we went for.